 Jujutsu vs. BJJ — Which One Is Better For You?

 The answer to this question is based on many factors.
-The most important one is why you want to enroll in martial arts, your age, and what you want to achieve in the end.
-Here is a final look at both of these arts that might help you make the right choice.
+The most important one is why you want to practice martial arts, your age, and what you want to achieve.
+Here is a final look at these arts that might help you make the right choice.

 BJJ should be your choice if you want to learn self-defense tactics, compete in matches, or switch over to MMA later in the future.
-It is also a much safer option because it doesn’t include striking, which is why people choose BJJ over Jujutsu.
+It is also a much safer option because it doesn’t include striking, so people choose BJJ over other martial arts, not just Jujutsu.

 Despite the lack of striking, it is still effective enough for street fighting, and each technique you learn in training works in real life as well.
 And unlike jiu-jitsu, BJJ students spar daily, which, apart from providing a lot of fun, is the best way to learn how to fight.